 Osteoporosis can lead to dowagers humps

-1. What is a dowagers hump?
+1. What is this?
 Where did the term originate?

-Kyphosis and its resultant bent-over posture is often associated with older women (although men get them also).
-The word dowager is a term meaning a "dignified elderly woman".
-Since many older women developed this sort of hump on the back people began to call the back disfigurement a dowager's hump - even if the person with the kyphosis was not an elderly woman.
+Because so many women used to have untreated bone loss, this bent-over posture (Kyphosis) was associated with older women.
+Since the word dowager means a "dignified elderly woman" and since many older women developed this sort of back hump, people began to call this disfigurement a dowager's hump - even if the person with the kyphosis was a young woman or a man.

 2. What is the process in developing Kyphosis or dowagers hump?